zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 * Work with Portworx Support before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrade.
 * Ensure there are [cloudsnaps](/install-with-other/dcos/operate-and-maintain/upgrade) that are taken.
-* Due to a [bug in DCOS](https://jira.mesosphere.com/browse/DCOS_OSS-2103) the Portworx service file will get removed after an upgrade.
+* Due to a [bug in DCOS](https://jira.d2iq.com/browse/DCOS_OSS-2103) the Portworx service file will get removed after an upgrade.
 Please run `dcos portworx plan force-restart deploy portworx-deploy` after the DCOS upgrade to re-deploy the service file.
-* After the migration, relaunch PX and ensure that the entire cluster is online by running `pxctl status`.
+* After the migration, relaunch Portworx and ensure that the entire cluster is online by running `pxctl status`.
-* Check if the DC/OS services via marathon and any other frameworks can mount the PX volumes from the marathon UI or the DC/OS UI.
+* Check if the DC/OS services via marathon and any other frameworks can mount the Portworx volumes from the marathon UI or the DC/OS UI.

 #### OS upgrades and Docker Upgrades